SNCF Class BB 20100: Operation

 These locomotives were used on the cross-border link between Mulhouse and Basel from 1958, departing from Strasbourg or Thionville.
-They also reach Luxembourg, for the haulage of passenger trains and express goods trains.
+They also reached Luxembourg, for the haulage of passenger trains and express goods trains.
 Being prototypes of uncertain reliability, the four BB 20100 were never simultaneously in service, at least one locomotive was always available to ensure a back-up in the event of a failure.
 However, the increase in cross-border freight traffic required SNCF to acquire additional dual-voltage locomotives to ensure services between Saint-Louis and Bâle-Muttenz marshalling yards.
 In consultation with the SBB, this resulted in the order of the Swiss built C 20150s.
 As a result, the BB 20100 were freed from part of their tasks.

 From 1966, they were used on the cross-border link between Strasbourg and Kehl, which had just been electrified.
 However the BB 20100 at the head of the inaugural train failed during the trip.
 To cope with the heavy traffic on the Franco-German axis, the SNCF acquired new dual-frequency machines, the BB 20200 built by Alsthom, a dual-voltage version of the BB 17000.
 Thirteen locomotives were delivered in 1970.
 They were much more reliable and powerful than the earlier class.
 The CC 20150 were returned to SBB/CFF in 1971 and the BB 20100 saw their operations restricted to the vicinity of Strasbourg and Mulhouse.
 BB 20102 and 20104 were withdrawn and scrapped in 1973; parts of BB 20104 were recovered to be reused on the remaining members of the class.
 BB 20101, which was latterly only used to preheat passenger trains at Strasbourg station, and BB 20103, which had been damaged in a fire at Igney-Avricourt station, were struck off in 1982.
 None of the class have been preserved.